praveek/launch.en/help/extension-reference/adobe-extensions/adobe-audience-manager-extension.md

 # Adobe Audience Manager Extension

-With the Audience Manager extension, you can integrate the DIL code used by Audience Manager with your properties in Adobe Experience Platform Launch.
+With the [!DNL Audience Manager] extension, you can integrate the DIL code used by [!DNL Audience Manager] with your properties in [!DNL Adobe Experience Platform] [!DNL Launch].

 Use this reference for information about the options available when using this extension to build a rule.